handwriteio/slate/source/includes/_endpoints.md

 | from.state                              | String |
 | from.zip                                | String |

+### Batch Mode

+This endpoint also accepts an array, where each element is an object in the above format.
+The format of the response is the same as for sending a single message.
+A maximum of 1,000 individual orders (1 message x 1 recipient) may be submitted at a time.

 <aside class="success">
 If we can do anything to help, email us at hello@handwrite.io
 </aside>